Table of Contents[Hide][Show]

 If you’re planning to travel with just a carry-on, you’ll need to be up to speed with your airline’s carry-on policy.
 Each airline’s rules are different, so don’t just assume what works for one, will work for all airlines.
 This is especially true if you are flying a low-cost airline, like Allegiant.

-Low-cost airlines may have lower base fares, but if you are not careful, you can end up paying more because of all the “a la carte” fees they have.
+Low-cost airlines may have lower base fares, but if you aren’t careful, you will end up paying more because of all the “a la carte” fees they have.
 These include fees for both checked and carry-on luggage (as well as seat assignments, beverages, printing your boarding pass, etc..).
+Spirit is the worst offender, but Allegiant can be challenging as well if you aren’t careful.

 If you are going to be flying Allegiant, here are the carry-on rules you need to be aware of: